 Salsa music is a popular dance music genre that initially started in New York City during the 1960s.
 It is the product of various Cuban musical genres including the Afro Cuban Son Montuno, Guaracha, Cha Cha, Mambo, and Puerto Rican Bomba.
-Latin jazz (which was also developed in New York City) has had a significant influence on Salsa style and popularity.
-Salsa is primarily Cuban Son, itself a fusion of Spanish canción and guitar and Afro Cuban percussion.
-It also occasionally incorporates elements of Latin jazz and Bomba.
-All of these non-Cuban elements are combined with the basic Cuban Son Montuno template when performed within the context of salsa.
+Latin jazz (which also developed in New York) has had a significant influence on Salsa style and popularity.
+Salsa is primarily Cuban Son.
+A fusion of Spanish canción and guitar and Afro Cuban percussion.
+It also incorporates elements of Latin jazz and Bomba.
+All of these non-Cuban elements are combined with the basic Cuban Son Montuno when performed within the context of salsa.

 Other Essential Latin Drum Set Beats: 1.
 Cha Cha 2.
 Bossa Nova 3.
 Mambo 5.
 Salsa Campana 6.
 Samba 7.
 Songo 8.
 Bembe 9.
 Conga and Mozambique 10.
 Beguine, Bomba, Bolero, Guaguanco, Merengue and Rumba 11.
 Calypso, Soca, Reggae and Ska

 You may also want to see: Three Basic Latin Beats to Cover Your Ass